GGyul-E/qilingframework.github.io/donation.md

 <br>
 <h1>To support Qiling Framework</h1>

-- Opensource project is never an easy task.
-We value any help from the community
 - Please notify us via email to kj@qiling.io after making the donation.
 - We will mail you some swag as a token of appreciation.
 However, due to international postage cost, we will be giving out swag following structure below:-